pedestal/pedestal-docs/documentation/service-interceptors.md

 Alternatively, an interceptor may call `terminate`, which will terminate execution of the path immediately and begin invoking leave stages.
-If the context contains a terminator predicate, as associated into a context with the `terminate-with` function, which returns true after the processing of any interceptor, the execution will terminate and the leave stages of interceptors will begin to be invoked.
+If the context contains a terminator predicate, as associated into a context with the `terminate-when` function, which returns true after the processing of any interceptor, the execution will terminate and the leave stages of interceptors will begin to be invoked.